 - A. The Chair shall utilize his or her best efforts to see that the Board operates consistently with applicable federal and state law, including the Ohio Revised Code and the Ohio Administrative Code, applicable legal precedent, and Board Policies.
 On matters of parliamentary procedure, when not governed by any of the foregoing, the rules contained in the current edition of Robert's Rules of Order Newly Revised will govern when applicable. - 1.
 Meeting discussion content will be only those issues that, according to Board Policies, clearly belong to the Board to decide, not the Executive Director. - 2.
-Deliberation will be timely, fair, orderly and thorough. - B. The authority of the Chair consists only of making decisions on behalf of the Boardthat fall within and are consistent with Board Policies. - 1.
+Deliberation will be timely, fair, orderly and thorough. - B. The authority of the Chair consists only of making decisions on behalf of the Board that fall within and are consistent with Board Policies. - 1.
 The Chair is empowered to chair Board meetings with all the commonly accepted power of that position (e.g., ruling, recognizing, etc.). - 2.
 The Chair will welcome input from fellow Board members regarding the Board's agenda for each meeting. - 3.
 The Chair has no authority to make decisions beyond Board Policies within Ends and Executive Director Limitations policy areas.
 Therefore, the Chair has no authority to supervise or direct the Executive Director.

-4. The Chair shall approve requests to attend a board meeting remotely on a first-come-first-serve basis.
+- 4. The Chair shall approve requests to attend a board meeting remotely on a firstcome-first-serve basis.
 The Chair, or his/her designee, will keep track of attendance requests for each meeting.
 Remote attendance requests will only be rejected by the Chair to avoid noncompliance with the Revised Code and with the Remote Board Meeting Attendance Policy.
-The Chair may not impose additional requirements on remote attendance.

-5. The Chair may also:
+The Chair may not impose additional requirements on remote attendance. - 5.
+The Chair may also: - a.

-- a.
 Convene meetings of the Board, or any part thereof, as prescribed in Section 3307.10 of the Revised Code. - b.
 When required, certify any actions taken by the Board. - c.
 Co-sign instruments for all disbursements authorized under Chapter 3307 of the Revised Code, and issued by the Treasurer of State. - d.
-Name Board members to committees and the Disability Review Panel and appoint the chair of each committee/panel. - e.
+Name Board members to committees and the Disability Review Panel, subject to approval by a majority of the Board.
+Each committee shall elect its own chair and all Board members (appointed or elected) are eligible to serve as committee chairs. - e.
 Establish ad hoc committees as needed.
-The composition of such committees will be determined by the Chair. - f.
+The composition of such committees will be determined by the Chair, subject to approval by the majority of the Board. - f.
 Appoint Board liaisons to work with appropriate staff in reviewing topics for possible presentation and/or action by the Board covering the following areas: elections, finance (actuarial), information technology, member benefits pension benefits and health care. - g.
 Ensure appropriate procedures are followed at all Board meetings. - Make certain that a quorum of the Board or committee is present before calling the meeting to order.
 A majority of the seated members of the Board or committee constitute a quorum for the transaction of any business. - Motions carry with a majority vote of the members of the Board or committee present and voting. - h.
 Coordinate the evaluation of the Executive Director. - i.
 Exercise all other duties authorized by majority vote of the Board members present and voting that are necessary and appropriate for the Board to fulfill its duties and responsibilities under Chapter 3307 of the Revised Code.